vyos/vyos-documentation/docs/configuration/firewall/index.rst

      * ``set firewall ipv6 forward filter ...``.

-   * **Output**: stage where traffic that is originated by the router itself can be filtered and controlled.
-Bare in mind that this traffic can be a new connection originted by a internal process running on VyOS router, such as NTP, or can be a response to traffic received externaly through **inputt** (for example response to an ssh login attempt to the router).
+   * **Output**: stage where traffic that originates from the router itself can be filtered and controlled.
+Bear in mind that this traffic can be a new connection originated by a internal process running on VyOS router, such as NTP, or a response to traffic received externaly through **input** (for example response to an ssh login attempt to the router).
      This includes ipv4 and ipv6 filtering rules, defined in:

-     * ``set firewall ipv4 input filter ...``.
+     * ``set firewall ipv4 output filter ...``.

      * ``set firewall ipv6 output filter ...``.